zerotier/ZeroTierOne/netcon/README.md

     mkdir -p /var/lib/zerotier-one/networks.d
     touch /var/lib/zerotier-one/networks.d/8056c2e21c000001.conf

-Replace 8056c2e21c000001 with the network ID of the network you want your container to automaticlaly join.
+Replace 8056c2e21c000001 with the network ID of the network you want your container to join.

 Now your container will automatically join the specified network on startup.
 Authorizing the container on a private network still requires a manual authorization step either via the ZeroTier Central web UI or the API.
 We're working on some ideas to automate this via bearer token auth or similar since doing this manually or with scripts for large deployments is tedious.
 We'll have something in this area by the time Network Containers itself is ready to be pronounced no-longer-beta.

-# Unit Tests
+# Docker-based Unit Tests

 Each unit test will temporarily copy all required ZeroTier binaries into its local directory, then build the *netcon_dockerfile* and *monitor_dockerfile*.
 Once built, each container will be run and perform tests and monitoring specified in *netcon_entrypoint.sh* and *monitor_entrypoint.sh*